yusifsalam/t490-macos/README.md

 ### Status: WIP

 #### Update: This project will no longer be actively maintained, since I recently got an M1 MacBook.
 I may still update OpenCore and the kexts every once in a while but no promises about that.
-Feel free to fork this repo if you want to see this project live on!

 This repo contains information for getting macOS 11 Big Sur working on a Lenovo T490 laptop.